-- Three live Zoom Saturday sessions to reinforce learning and encourage collaboration.
+- Three mandatory Zoom sessions on Saturdays to reinforce learning and encourage collaboration.

 - Analysis of real-world veterinary business scenarios.

-"This program is an excellent investment for doctors considering practice ownership, as well as current practice owners and other practice leaders who want to take their business understanding to the next level."
+"This program is an excellent investment for veterinarians considering practice ownership, as well as current practice owners and other practice leaders who want to take their business understanding to the next level."

 – Dean H. Rao Unnava, Graduate School of Management